 During the menopause, the vaginal lining can lose its normal moisture and become dry.
 This is mainly due to the reduction of oestrogen that is being produced.
 In many cases where not enough lubrication is being produced naturally, it helps to use a vaginal moisturiser or lubricant.

 Lubricants are best used during sex to help provide extra lubrication.
 The can also add an extra element of fun too!
 There is a large range of lubricants on the market but it’s important to choose one carefully.
 Be careful not to buy a scented or flavoured lubricant as they can actually irritate your skin and cause further dryness or pain.
 Always choose a skin-safe lubricant that is pH balanced to work with the body.
 The lubricant also needs to be glycerin, paraben and glycol free.
-We recommend YES water-based lubricant, or YES oil-based lubricant or YES OB.
+We recommend YES water-based lubricant, or YES oil-based lubricant.
 The latter is great for a wet and slippery feeling plus it can really help with friction pain too.

 If vaginal dryness is a recurring issue, then moisturisers will help to hydrate the vaginal tissue.
 We recommend using YES VM applicators, as they are easy to use and less messy.
 They are also known to not cause any skin irritations.
 They contain a gel moisturiser so feels very natural.
 Initially use the applicators every day for approximately 5-7 days.
 This should help with any existing vulval conditions, then to keep the vaginal tissues hydrated continue to use 2-3 times per week.
 This will really help with painful sex and keep the vagina healthy.